 Alpha History staff

 Brian Doone (BA MA DipTch) is a retired history and social studies teacher from Mosman, Australia.
 Australian history is Brian’s passion but he has taught senior history courses on everything from ancient Rome to Pol Pot’s Cambodia.
-Brian is a co-founder of Alpha History and he currently manages its content and operations.
+Brian is a co-founder of Alpha History.

 Jennifer Llewellyn (BA MA DipEd) is a former history teacher from Gosford, Australia.
 Though most interested in ancient and medieval Europe, Jennifer has taught across a number of history courses and time periods.
 She also works as a volunteer tour guide.
 Jennifer is a lead author at Alpha History and currently oversees editing, reviewing and permissions.

 Steve Thompson (BA MLitt DipEd) is a former teacher, writer and editor from Melbourne, Australia.
 He has specialised in US and Modern European history and is the author of several textbooks, including a prominent text on the American Revolution.
 Steve is a lead author and website manager at Alpha History.

 Marian Anderson (BA MA MEd) lives in Vancouver, Canada, and is a former history teacher and academic.
 Her historical interests include the Renaissance, Victorian Britain and British imperialism in Canada, Australia and Africa.
 She is active in local history and currently involved in writing and developing a genealogical website.

 Rebecca Cairns (BA MA DipEd) lives in Geelong, Australia.
 She is currently researching the development and enactment of senior history curriculum, as part of a Masters in Education.
 Rebecca previously taught history at a girls’ secondary college in Geelong.
 Her main area of interest is the revolutionary period in China, where she recently lived for a year.